-See What’s Happening Comox Valley During Your Stay
+See What’s Happening In The Comox Valley During Your Stay

 When staying at Bayview Hotel, you’re just minutes from the best events in downtown Courtenay and beyond.
 From seasonal festivals and agricultural fairs to holiday celebrations, family friendly events, concerts and more, the Comox Valley has an event for visitors of all ages and interests.
 Be sure to check out our Courtenay event calendar to find out what’s happening in the area during your stay at Bayview Hotel.